2 Day Ice Cave Tour

 - Camera, spare batteries, and a memory card or films.

-- Aperitif, 1 glass of white and red wine is included in the Viking dinner package, you can still bring or other heart-warming spirits.
+- Beverages.
+We include 1 glass of wine at dinner, but you can still bring or other heart-warming spirits if you wish.

 - Other gear: Backpack for clothes and items used during the day.
 Size: 20-30 litres.